LaMoure in LaMoure County, North Dakota — The American Midwest (Upper Plains)

 He died December 1961 at the age of 81.
 The RedWing was given to the city of LaMoure through Alexanderson's estate and was restored by the LaMoure Community Betterment Club.

 Erected by North Dakota Department of Transportation.

 Location.
-46° 21.718′ N, 98° 17.495′ W. Marker is in LaMoure, North Dakota, in LaMoure County.
-Marker is at the intersection of 4th Avenue Northeast and 2nd St. NE, on the right when traveling west on 4th Avenue Northeast.
+46° 21.338′ N, 98° 17.916′ W. Marker is in LaMoure, North Dakota, in LaMoure County.
+Marker is on State Highway 13 0.2 miles west of Main St, on the left when traveling east.
 Touch for map.
-Marker is at or near this postal address: 202 4th Ave NE, Lamoure ND 58458, United States of America.
+This marker is in a wayside park just off the highway.
+Marker is in this post office area: Lamoure ND 58458, United States of America.

 Other nearby markers.
 At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
-Steamboats on the River (approx. 0.6 miles away); Honorable Milton R. Young (approx. 0.6 miles away); Symbol of Freedom (approx. 0.6 miles away); Civilian Conservation Corps Project (approx. 0.9 miles away); Carroll House (approx. 15.3 miles away); Stagecoach Relay Station (approx. 15˝ miles away).
+Honorable Milton R. Young (within shouting distance of this marker); Symbol of Freedom (within shouting distance of this marker); Civilian Conservation Corps Project (approx. 0.4 miles away); LaMoure County Courthouse (approx. 0.6 miles away); Carroll House (approx. 14.7 miles away); Stagecoach Relay Station (approx. 15.4 miles away).

 Credits.
-This page was last revised on January 16, 2018.
-This page originally submitted on January 13, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 41 times since then.
-Photos: 1, 2. submitted on January 13, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.
+This page was last revised on January 5, 2018.
+This page originally submitted on January 2, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 85 times since then and 2 times this year.
+Photos: 1, 2. submitted on January 2, 2018, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.